 Many companies fail to pay commissions to their employees upon termination.
 Sometimes, the individual's entitlement to payment of post-termination commissions depends on how much work remained to be done for the customer and what the circumstances were surrounding the termination.
 Several of the factors that may be relevant to whether a company must pay a former employee for commissions are:

 - How commissions are calculated and when they will be paid; and

 - Whether payment of commissions following termination is addressed in commission policy.

 If a commissioned employee is hourly and non-exempt, commissions (and bonuses) must be included in the regular rate of pay for overtime calculations whether they are the sole source of the employee's compensation or are in addition to a guaranteed hourly rate.
 (29 CFR §§778.117, 778.208.)
 If a commissioned employee is salaried, their earnings must exceed one and one-half times the California minimum wage and more than half of their compensation must be in the form of commissions.
 (Wage Order Nos.
 4–2001, §3(D) (8 Cal Code Regs §11040(3)(D)) and 7–2001, §3(D) (8 Cal Code Regs §11070(3)(D)).)

-If you are commissioned employee, you should consult with an knowledgeable wage and hour employment attorney to determine if you are owed compensation.
+If you are a commissioned employee, you should consult with a knowledgeable wage and hour employment attorney to determine if you are owed compensation.

 If you are a commissioned employee and believe you may be owed compensation, please send Lebe Law a message to set up a free consultation: